 With over UGX 1 billion savings (equivalent to 378,000 dollars), members can borrow at affordable rates to invest and develop themselves.
 The good thing with saving with SACCOs is that as a member, you share the interest earned from the loans advanced to members.
 Your saved money grows year after year.

 It’s hard to effectively save money if you do not have a purpose for saving.
-If you save for the sake of it, you will hardly quantify the amount of money you need to achieve something.
+If you save without a goal, you will hardly quantify the amount of money you need to achieve something.

-For instance, one of my dreams has always been to start my own business and employ myself.
+For instance, one of my dreams has always been to start my business and employ myself.
 I have achieved it.
 In 2012, I left formal employment to become the boss of my life.
-What made it possible are the savings I made during my career.
+The savings I made during my career made it possible.
 I used my savings to buy land and a plot on which I constructed a residential house.
 Secondly, I invested in assets like computers, designing software and a laser engraving system.
-I also spent in learning designing skills.
+I also spent in learning

-With the above assets acquired, I was able to pull out of formal employment to start my own business.
+With the above assets I acquired, I managed to pull out of formal employment to start my own business.
 I have 6 acres of planted trees and run a small laser engraving business in Kampala.

-I have shared my example to demonstrate how you, too, can save with a purpose.
+I have shared my example to demonstrate how you can save with a purpose.
 Without it, you will never achieve anything.
 You eat up your savings and spend them haphazardly.

 As I wind up, I would like to re-emphasise the need among the youth to save money early so that they can live better in future.
-If you have additional helpful information, please use the comment section to share with us.
+If you have additional helpful information, please share it with us in the comment section.